yuxiang660/little-bee-blog/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Create a report to help us improve
+title: ''
+labels: bug
+assignees: ''

+---

 <!--
   Please fill out each section below, otherwise, your issue will be closed.
 This info allows Gatsby maintainers to diagnose (and fix!) your issue as quickly as possible.